fraank/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

-All Sketch files here: https://jjy.me/resources/mdf-gd
+Sketch file here, and Figma file for 2025 models: https://jjy.me/resources/mdf-gd

-## Latest update — 25 Sep
+Also on [Gumroad](https://jamesjingyi.gumroad.com/l/2025-iphone-svgs) (if that’s easier!)

-- Added the Pixel 9 Pro and XL (I plan to do the Fold at some point)
+## Latest update — 11 Sept 2025
-- Added the new iPhones - maybe will do these myself if I find some time
+- Added the iPhone 17 Pro, Pro Max, and Air, all SVGs (PNGs also included)!
-- Also, if you want 3D mockups, check here: https://jjy.me/resources/3d-mocks
+- Started changing files so that frames are made with just 100px padding on each edge, as this seems easier (done to all iPhones)

 Provided is: